lowRISC/opentitan/hw/top_earlgrey/README.md

 ### How to create top module

 Top module `rtl/top_earlgrey.sv` is created by `topgen.py`.
-Current top module is created with below command.
+Current top module is created with below command (assuming your current working directory is this directory):

 ```console
 ../../util/topgen.py -t data/top_earlgrey.hjson -o . -v